Skip to main content

 File Form TDMV 19 with all documents and $100 application fee + $200 license fee.
 DMV schedules facility inspection.

-New Hampshire is one of only five U.S. states with no general sales tax, making it an attractive location for auto dealers.
-Vehicle buyers pay no state sales tax on purchases, which can be a significant selling point.
-However, dealers should note that buyers who register vehicles in neighboring states (Massachusetts, Maine, Vermont) will owe sales tax in their home state.
+New Hampshire is one of only five U.S. states with no general sales tax.
+Vehicle buyers pay no state sales tax on purchases, making NH an attractive location for dealerships.
+However, buyers registering vehicles in neighboring states (Massachusetts, Maine, Vermont) will owe sales tax in their home state.
 NH also has no state income tax on wages, reducing overall dealer operating costs.
+A surety bond differs from insurance -- it protects consumers, not the dealer.
+For comparison, neighboring Vermont requires $20,000-$35,000 based on sales volume.

 How much does a New Hampshire auto dealer bond cost?